When I launched my 2nd business,

 The “new world” we are so quickly inhabiting will require powerful new

-leaders with new-paradigm qualifications.
-Teaching with excellence
+leaders with new-paradigm qualifications

 will be just one.